sashakavun/leaflet-canvasicon/README.md

 L.MyIcon = L.CanvasIcon({
     _setIconStyles: function (icon, type) {
         ... // drawing code here
+        L.CanvasIcon.prototype._setIconStyles.apply(this, arguments); // do not forget this line, or icons positioning will break
     }
 });

 var anotherIcon = new L.MyIcon();
 ```

-First argument of the callback will contain canvas DOM element, and second on will contain string icon type descriptor ("icon" or "shadow").
+First argument of the callback will contain canvas DOM element, and second will contain string icon type descriptor ("icon" or "shadow").

 Pass created icon in the marker options or set it on the already created marker: